davidsteiner/fastapi-in-lambda/README.md

-This repository contains an example for running FastAPI in Lambda using mangum, deployed through CDK.
+This repository contains an example for running [FastAPI](https://fastapi.tiangolo.com/) in Lambda using [mangum](https://mangum.io), deployed through CDK.
+Mangum is an ASGI-compatible adapter for Lambda, enabling you to leverage regular ASGI frameworks in Lambda functions.
 The application logic is not particularly interesting, it only serves to demonstrate the use of these tools.

 This stack uses Cognito for authentication, which I don't normally recommend, but it's the quickest way to put some authentication around an HTTP API Gateway